boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

       error codes that can be returned by this DNS resolver.
 A value can be an individual EDE or a range of EDEs.
 Range values MUST be identified by "-".
 When multiple non-contiguous values are present, these values MUST be comma-separated.

       Returned EDEs (e.g., Blocked (15), Censored (16), and Filtered (17)) indicate whether the DNS resolver is configured to reveal the reason why a query was filtered/blocked, when such event happens.
+If the resolver's capabilities are updated to include new error codes, the resolver can terminate the TLS session, prompting the client to initiate a new TLS connection.
+This allows the client to become aware of the resolver's updated capabilities.

       This is an optional attribute.